-Being synthetic, acrylics can tend towards a somewhat plastic texture and feeling – especially if you attempt to emulate oil paint by applying the pigment thickly.
-Things can quickly become glue-like and frustrating!
+Being synthetic, acrylic paints can tend towards a somewhat plastic texture and feeling – especially if you attempt to emulate oil paint by applying the pigment thickly.
+Things can quickly become glue-like and frustrating.
 I work around this by treating the acrylic as the water-based medium it is, building up many thin layers of subtle colours.
 It requires patience, but the results can be gorgeous, and you can achieve much more lively and compelling skin tones.

 I then cover the entire board with a thin wash of Ultramarine and Burnt Umber.
 This seals the pencil from smearing any more, and I find the colour is a nice base for building skin tones on.
 I use a wide flat brush and try to create interesting marks to lie beneath everything.

 03. Build lightness and darkness

 Now I block in the values (lightness or darkness), using the same mix but adding some Titanium White for more opacity.
 Even in the darkest areas, it is still very thin!
 At this stage I want to nail down the values so that in the next phase I can think about colour alone.

 For skin tones, I use a very light wash of Cadmium Red and Cadmium Yellow Light, with Venetian Red and Titanium White added to alter temperature (Venetian Red is ideal here as it's so easily pushed warm or cool).
 I keep more saturated colours near the shadow transition edges.